pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 You'll notice that while I have helpers at the top of my tests to make things easier, a lot of the tests end up looking the same or similar.
 I think DRY in tests is a balancing act where in general you can be quite wet.

-Add a stopped `event-samples` directory, because we didn't change state we can just copy and paste the game start's intent fixtures.
+We add a stopped `event-samples` directory, because we didn't change state, we can just copy and paste the game start's intent fixtures.

 And that's it.
 You'll notice the `core.handlers` have taken care of "cancel" and "stop" for us which we can just write tests for.